danigiri/provashell/README.md

 ### Bash (and shell) unit testing for the masses

 _provashell_ is a simple bash unit testing library that employs annotations and is completely self-contained on one file.
-It should work on most if not all POSIX shells as  bash-specific functionality has been avoided.
+It should work on most POSIX shells as any bash-specific functionality has been avoided (it has been tested on bash and zsh).

 ## Getting Started